mbrezu/Shovel/README.md

 ## THANKS!

-The code generator and Shovel VM are modeled after the Scheme compiler from Peter Norvig's *Paradigms in Artificial Intelligence Programming* book (chapter 23).
+The code generator and Shovel VM are modeled after the Scheme compiler from Peter Norvig's *Paradigms of Artificial Intelligence Programming* book (chapter 23).
 Thank you, Peter Norvig!
 (I hope I haven't broke your code beyond recognition, any bugs in the Shovel code generator and VM are obviously my bugs and my fault)

+## WARNING!

+The 'interruptible' feature is what makes Shovel unusual.
+It also makes it rather slow, so don't expect to write large programs in it.
+Shovel is for very small applications or for writing glue code (a CPU-intensive operation should be written in the host language -- Common Lisp for now -- and exposed to Shovel as a primitive.).